jmfweb/PasswordGenerator/README.md

 This project was made with Angular v17 and Tailwind CSS.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+# Status

+🛠️ In progress

+# Deployment instructions

+You must have Angular installed on your computer.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Run the app

+Run `npm start` to execute the app.
+Navigate to the localhost link specified in the terminal output.